Real Madrid sign Eduardo Camavinga in €40m, six-year deal from Rennes

-Real Madrid have confirmed the capture of Rennes midfielder Eduardo Camavinga on a six-year deal worth reportedly worth €40 million (£34m/$47m) including add-ons.
+Real Madrid have confirmed the capture of Rennes midfielder Eduardo Camavinga on a six-year deal worth €40 million (£34m/$47m) including add-ons.

-The France international makes the swap from Roazhon Park to Santiago Bernabeu in a move that sees him contracted to Los Blancos through 2027.
+The France international makes the swap from Roazhon Park to the Santiago Bernabeu in a move that sees him contracted to Los Blancos through to 2027.

 His move comes in the wake of Madrid's failed attempts to purchase Kylian Mbappe from Rennes' Ligue 1 rivals Paris Saint-Germain, with the forward set to remain at Parc des Princes this year.